tools-study/journal/drafts/draft_42.md

 P(\text{correct, } L=5) = (0.15 \times 0.99 \times 0.97)^5 = (0.144)^5 \approx 5.6 \times 10^{-5}
 ```

-This low per-cell probability is compensated by recording across large populations (>10⁴ cells), where at least some cells will have undergone complete recording — a strategy explicitly leveraged by both DNA Typewriter and peCHYRON, which read recording outcomes across cell populations rather than relying on single-cell perfection (Chen et al., 2022; Loveless et al., 2024).
+This low per-cell probability is compensated by recording across large populations (>10⁴ cells), where at least some cells will have undergone complete recording — a strategy explicitly leveraged by both DNA Typewriter and peCHYRON, which read recording outcomes across cell populations rather than relying on single-cell perfection (Choi et al., 2022; Loveless et al., 2025).

 ---